cdap-guides/cdap-bi-guide/README.rst

 Analyzing CDAP Data from BI Tools
 ==================================

-The Cask Data Application Platform (CDAP) `Datasets <http://docs.cdap.io/cdap/current/en/dev-guide.html#datasets>`_ provide an abstraction to store data.
+The Cask Data Application Platform (CDAP) `Datasets <http://docs.cdap.io/cdap/current/en/dev-guide.html#datasets>`_ provides an abstraction to store data.
 In this guide you will learn how to integrate and analyze Datasets with BI (Business Intelligence) Tool.

 What You Will Build
 -------------------
 This guide will take you through building a CDAP `Application <http://docs.cdap.io/cdap/current/en/dev-guide.html#applications>`_ that processes purchase events from a `Stream <http://docs.cdap.io/cdap/current/en/dev-guide.html#streams>`_, persists the results in a Dataset, and analyzes it using BI tool.
 You will:

 * Build a CDAP Application that consumes purchase events from a Stream and stores them into a Dataset.
 * Build a `Flowlet <http://docs.cdap.io/cdap/current/en/dev-guide.html#flowlets>`_ that processes purchase events in